battlecook/DataCooker/README.md

 ## What is it ?

-It's library to different kinds of data store.
+It's project to different kinds of data store.

 This library provide to interface by abstracting access data store (\pdo, \Redis, \Memcached and so on)